 When should I submit my application?

 We typically welcome new groups of Hands of Hope House Parents in January, June, and August of each year.
 We always suggest that applicants submit their applications as soon as they decide they are seriously considering the program, as the application process can take some time.
 Some applicants apply a year in advance of their preferred starting month to increase the likelihood of being offered a placement.

 What is the application process and how long does it take?

 How long the application process takes will depend on how quickly we receive required information from you, and how quickly your references respond.
 Once you submit your application, we will request your references.
 We need a minimum of five references returned, at least one of which must be from a family member, before we can move to the following step.
 Next, we will schedule a phone or Zoom interview with you.
 Once your interview is complete, your entire file will be reviewed by the Residential Recruitment Team and a decision will be made on whether or not you will be offered a position.
 The Residential Team typically will review and make a decision within two weeks of your interview.

 What happens next if I am offered and accept a position?

 If you are offered and accept a position, the next step will be to fill out Part II of the application which provides us with identifying information so we can begin the Background Check process.
 The State of Texas requires multiple types of background checks, including Child Abuse and Neglect Registry checks which must be done in each state you have lived in for the last 5 years.
 This process is often the slowest part of the process and can take up to 12 weeks for some states to return the required documentation.
 Therefore, if you are able, we strongly encourage applicants to submit applications at least four months in advance.
-(Please note that all employment offers at Casa de Esperanza are contingent upon the applicant completing a physical examination by a licensed physician, physician’s assistant, or nurse practitioner AND successfully passing all background checks and a pre-employment drug screen.
+Please note that all employment offers at Casa de Esperanza are contingent upon the applicant completing a physical examination by a licensed physician, physician’s assistant, or nurse practitioner AND successfully passing all background checks and a pre-employment drug screen.